• Skip to main content

 Ensuring Proper Fit on the Stove Top

-Place the cover on your stove top to check the fit.
-Make any necessary adjustments, ensuring it’s not too loose or tight to ensure safety and functionality.
+Set the finished cover on your stove top to check the fit.
+Make any small adjustments needed.
+It shouldn’t be loose enough to shift around, or tight enough that it’s hard to remove quickly.

 Adding Non-Slip Pads or Feet

-• Always Remove the Cover Before Turning on the Stove: This is crucial for fire safety.
+• Always remove the cover before turning on the stove.
+This is the single most important habit for fire safety.

 Summary